kadisoka/iam/README.md

 management subsystem either as separate service (following microservice paradigm) or as a library for monolithic service applications.

+## Features

+* Flexible deployment: standalone service or as a module for your Go application
+* OAuth 2.0 conforming authorization server
+* Web UI which provides good user experience.
+We want that out of the box, this project provides not only functional, but also good experience for the users.
+* Online and always up-to-date REST API documentation.
+* SMS delivery service integrations (for delivering the OTPs): Vonage (Nexmo), Telesign, Twilio
+* Email delivery service integrations (for delivering the OTPs): Amazon SES
+* Database system support: PostgreSQL

 ## Getting Started

-This project was designed to use only docker-compose to run locally.
+This project was designed to use only [docker-compose](https://docs.docker.com/compose/) to run locally.
 Be sure to have Docker and docker-compose installed.
 Go binary distribution is not required to be installed on the host.